Advait-30/Flask-MySQL-App/README.md

 # Flask + MySQL Docker Example

-This is a simple example Flask application using MySQL as the database, containerized with Docker Compose.
+This is a simple example Flask aapplication using MySQL as the database, containerized with Docker Compose.

 ## Features
 - REST API with Flask (Python)